Organica-Img Solid Waste Management

 The Three Stepping Stones of Solid Waste Management: Reuse, Reduce, Recycle

-It is estimated that almost seven to ten billion tons of waste is generated per year around the world.
 The rate of resource consumption is directly proportional to waste generation.
-The three steps towards efficient solid waste management are: reduce, reuse, and recycle.
+The three steps towards efficient solid waste management are reduce, reuse, and recycle.

-Firstly reduce the production of waste wherever possible, reuse whatever can be used again, or recycle the nonusable waste to valuable products.
 An efficient solid waste management strategy can be described as one where the maximum treatment of biodegradable waste is carried out in cohesion with recycling & upcycling of generated non-biodegradable waste.

-Reuse: Solid Waste Management Strategies for Non-Organic / Non Biodegradable Waste
+Reuse: Solid Waste Management Strategies for Non-Organic / Non-Biodegradable Waste

 The second important step towards better solid waste management is Reuse.
 Over the past few decades, there has been a lot of advancement in packaging technologies.